Bruce Castle: Residents in the 18th century

 Sarah Hare died in 1692 and was buried in Westminster Abbey, and Hare in 1708, to be succeeded by his grandson Henry Hare, 3rd Baron Coleraine.
 Henry Hare was a leading antiquary, residing only briefly at Bruce Castle between lengthy tours of Europe.

 The house was remodelled again under the 3rd Baron Coleraine's ownership.
 An extra range of rooms was added to the north, and the pediment of the north front ornamented with a large coat of the Coleraine arms.

-Hare's marriage was not consummated, and following an affair with a French woman, Rosa du Plessis, du Plessis bore him his only child, a daughter named Henrietta Rosa Peregrina, born in France in 1745.
+Hare's marriage was not consummated.
+His only child was born to a French woman, Rosa du Plessis; Henrietta Rosa Peregrina was born in France in 1745.
 Hare died in 1749 leaving his estates to the four-year-old Henrietta, but her claim was rejected owing to her French nationality.
 After many years of legal challenges, the estates, including Bruce Castle, were granted to her husband James Townsend, whom she had married at age 18.

 James Townsend was a leading citizen of the day.
 He served as a magistrate, was Member of Parliament for West Looe, and in 1772 became Lord Mayor of London, while Henrietta was a prominent artist, many of whose engravings of 18th-century Tottenham survive in the Bruce Castle Museum.

 After 1764, under the ownership of James Townsend, the house was remodelled again.
 The narrow east front was remodelled into an entrance front, and given the appearance of a typical Georgian house, while the gabled attics on the south front were removed, giving the south façade the appearance it has today.

 James and Henrietta Townsend's son, Henry Hare Townsend, showed little interest in the area or in the traditional role of the Lord of the Manor.
 After leasing the house to a succession of tenants, the house and grounds were sold in 1792 to Thomas Smith of Gray's Inn as a country residence.